Alexstang/guld-Docs/guld-Docs/guld_ICO.md

-# Guld ICO
+# guld ICO

-* Guld will do a small ICO by mid-Feb 2018.
+* guld will do a small ICO by mid-Feb 2018.

 * Mizim group will make the offer, using its existing coins.